Dan McClintock, Minister of Mission and Family Life

 I have always emphasized the need for students to be involved in a church.
 The inter-generational aspect of church life is indispensable and church should bring people together at different stages of their lives.
 It’s important for parents to raise their children in an atmosphere that encourages the development of faith, surrounded by a loving and supportive community.

-R. Monty Bennett, Director of Music/Organist
+Mark Frye, Director of Music/Organist

 Mark has held positions as Director of Music and Organist since the age of 16 in Baptist, United Methodist, Episcopal, and Lutheran churches.
 Having served parishes in Texas, North Carolina and South Carolina, he has also served as Organist in St. James Cathedral in Innsbruck, Austria and St. Ursula's Basilica in Munich, Germany.

 Mark did his undergraduate work at the University of South Carolina where his major was Music Education.
 He also received a degree in Organ Performance from the University of North Carolina School of the Arts in Winston- Salem, NC where he was a Kenan Organ Scholar.
 He received his Master's Degree in Choral Conducting from Winthrop University in Rock Hill, SC, where he was elected into membership in Pi Kappa Lambda.

 Mark has done post-graduate studies toward his Doctor of Musical Arts degree in Choral Conducting and Organ Performance from the University of South Carolina.”
 Mark’s musical pedagogy is clear – but more important than that is the kinship we already feel in terms of Mark’s approach to church music.